-Five of the Best Spots and Villas in Mexico for Your Next Surf Trip
+Five of the Best Surf Spots in Mexico for Your Next Surfing Trip

 Mexico is one of the best surfing locations on the planet.
 While the Baja California peninsula has long been known to day-tripping surfers from San Diego and beyond, it is the newer Pacific coast destinations, further down the coastline of Mexico, that are beginning to steal the surfing limelight.